 Incredibly, the Secret Service has insisted that these records are in no way connected to the Kennedy assassination, other than "the proximity of time in which they came to the attention of the Secret Service."
-The Secret Service obviously communicated their position to the mental health providers who provided letters in support of the Service's position, since these letters essentially mimic this opinion.
+(See Appeal, at 5).
+The Secret Service obviously communicated their position to the mental health providers who provided letters in support of the Service's position which essentially mimic this opinion.
 Further, the mental health professionals have apparently made this assertion without having examined in full any of the records at issue.

 The Service's position is patently false.
 Pursuant to the letter and spirit of the JFK Act, these records are directly related to the assassination of President John F. Kennedy.
-The JFK Act defines public interest being served to be the "compelling interest in the prompt public disclosure of assassination records for historical and governmental purposes and for the purpose of fully informing the American people about the history surrounding the Assassination of President John F. Kennedy."
+The JFK Act defines the public interest being served to be the "compelling interest in the prompt public disclosure of assassination records for historical and governmental purposes and for the purpose of fully informing the American people about the history surrounding the Assassination of President John F. Kennedy."
 44 U.S.C.
 Sec.
 2107 Sec.
 3(10).
 The Review Board has traditionally defined "assassination records" broadly, with an eye towards fulfilling its obligations to the public under the JFK Act.

-There can be no dispute that the records the Review Board is seeking to release in full are important to understanding the Assassination of President Kennedy.
-This is particularly true, given the fact that they relate to the agency vested with primary responsibility for protecting the life of the President.
-For the reasons discussed below, an examination of the efforts conducted by the Secret Service to protect the President both prior to and immediately after the assassination of JFK, are essential to an understanding of the assassination story.
+There can be no dispute that the records the Review Board is seeking to release in full are important to understanding the Assassination of President Kennedy, and outweigh any privacy concerns.
+(FOOTNOTE Re: WHALEN v.
+ROE) This is particularly true, given the fact that they relate to the agency vested with primary responsibility for protecting the life of the President.
+For the reasons discussed below, an examination of the efforts conducted by the Secret Service to protect the President both prior to and immediately after the assassination of President Kennedy, are essential to an understanding of the assassination story.

-(1) Warren Commission and HSCA criticism of Secret Service's role in Protecting the President.
+(1) The Warren Commission and HSCA criticism of Secret Service's role in Protecting the President.

 Warren Commission and subsequent official inquiries have focused on the performance of the Secret Service, in an effort to understand why the tragic assassination of JFK occurred, and how to prevent another such occurrence.
 The documents at issue, demonstrate the HSCA's concern about the Secret Service's protective efforts.
-The main target of the Warren Commission's criticism focused on the Secret Service's protective efforts.
-The HSCA also leveled criticism at the Secret Service in relation to their protective efforts.
-Thus, an examination of the full context of the Service's efforts, is essential to an historical understanding of the role played by the Secret Service in the assassination story.
+The Warren Commission thorough criticized the Secret Service's Protective Research Section, finding that the "facilities and procedures of the Protective Research Section of the Secret Service prior to November 22, 1963, were inadequate.
+Warren Commission Report, p.
+432. The Warren Report determined that the Protective Research Section should broaden its scope of individuals it perceived to be threatening to the President.
+Warren Commission Report at 461.
+The HSCA also found that "the Secret Service was deficient in the Performance of tis duties."
+House Select Committee Report on Assassinations, Section D.1, at 227 - 233.
+Thus, an examination of the full context of the Service's efforts, is essential to an historical understanding of the role played by the Secret Service in the assassination story. names would enable researchers to determine whether the Secret Service made information about individuals who were potential threats to the President, to the Warren Commission.
+(HSCA at 229)